 **Plant borage, French or pot marigolds nearby to encourage pollinating insects.

-Are YOU growing Summer Squash this year?!
+Are YOU growing Zucchini and Yellow Squash this year?

 **What is your favorite recipe with summer squash?
 Please let in the comments below!

 **Enjoy this Oven-Fried Zucchini with Garlic Aioli recipe!